 Section 2: Earthquakes

-An earthquake is the strongest natural force on Earth, and it is nearly impossible to predict and impossible to prevent.
-An earthquake is a vibration in the ground that results from the movement along faults, or breaks in the Earth’s crust where surfaces move past each other.
-In 1906, a huge earthquake hit San Francisco and devasted the area.
+An earthquake is the strongest natural force on Earth, and it is nearly impossible to predict and prevent.
+An earthquake is a vibration in the ground that results from the movement along faults or breaks in the Earth’s crust, where surfaces move past each other.
+In 1906, a massive earthquake hit San Francisco and devasted the area.
 Almost 30,000 buildings collapsed or were destroyed by fires.
-As a result, geologists knew they needed to understand more about earthquakes in order to help predict them in the future.
+As a result, geologists knew they needed to understand more about earthquakes to help predict them in the future.

 Earthquakes carry a tremendous amount of energy.
 When describing an earthquake, geologists look at the focus and epicenter.
 The focus is the point beneath Earth’s surface where rock under stress breaks to cause an earthquake.
 If an earthquake’s focus is shallow, it can cause the most damage because it’s closest to the surface where people live.
 The epicenter is the point on the surface directly above the focus.
 If you live near the epicenter of an earthquake, your location will most likely be affected.

 Scientists study faults in order to predict how an earthquake may occur in the future.
-They look at seismic waves, which are waves that carry the energy of an earthquake away from the focus.
+First, they look at seismic waves, which carry the energy of an earthquake away from the focus.
 There are three types of waves.
 Primary waves, or P waves, are compression waves that travel through solids and liquids.
 They compress and expand the material they pass through, which temporarily changes the volume.
-Secondary waves, or S waves, only travel through solids, and they temporarily change the shape but not the volume of the material they pass through.
+Secondary waves, or S waves, only travel through solids, temporarily changing the shape, not the volume of the material they pass through.
 They move slower than P waves.
 Finally, surface waves move slower than both P and S waves, but they can produce severe ground movement with a wavelike motion.

-Locating an earthquake’s epicenter is done using triangulating data from at least three different seismometers, or devices that measure and record ground motion.
+Locating an earthquake’s epicenter uses triangulating data from at least three seismometers or devices that measure and record ground motion.
 They help determine the distance seismic waves travel.
-In order to locate the epicenter, first find the arrival time difference between the first P wave and S wave, which is called lag time.
-Secondly, find the distance to the epicenter by using a graph of lag time vs. distance, and then go from the y-axis and read down to the x-axis.
-Finally, locate the epicenter by using a map scale to mark the radius on a compass.
+To locate the epicenter, first find the arrival time difference between the first P wave and S wave, called lag time.
+Secondly, find the distance to the epicenter using a lag time vs. distance graph, and then go from the y-axis and read down to the x-axis.
+Finally, locate the epicenter using a map scale to mark the radius on a compass.
 Then draw a circle around each seismometer location to find the intersecting point.